-Please follow the instructions in the seperate manual from the rear shock manufacturer.
+Please follow the instructions in the separate manual from the rear shock manufacturer.

 This rear shock contains pressurized air in a main ("positive") air chamber as suspension medium.
 Air shocks are lighter than steel spring rear shocks.
-Another advantage is that the spring stiffness can be simply adjusted with an air pump: By increasing the pressure the spring becomes harder.
+Another advantage is that the spring stiffness can be easily adjusted with an air pump: By increasing the pressure the spring becomes harder.

 Air shocks have a progressive spring behaviour, whereas steel springs have a linear spring behaviour.
-This means that the air shock gets progressivly harder, e.g. it is much stiffer when fully compressed than when only slightly compressed.
+This means that the air shock gets progressively harder, e.g. it is much stiffer when fully compressed than when only slightly compressed.

-The advantage of this progressive spring behaviour is the good bootom-out protection when heavily loaded.
+The advantage of this progressive spring behaviour is the good bottom-out protection when heavily loaded.

-The valve for the positive air chamber is located at the back end of the air shock.
-The valve is protected by a metal valv cap.
+The valve for the air chamber is located at the back end of the air shock.
+The valve is protected by a metal valve cap.

 To pump up the air shock you need a special air pump designed for bicycle air shocks.
-It should have a fitting schrader valve adaptor and a pressure indicator.
+It must have a fitting schrader valve adaptor and a pressure indicator.

-When attaching or removing the pump to/from the valve, you will loose some air (about 0,5-1 bar at the positive chamber).

-Try to take off the pump quickly.
+When attaching or removing the pump to/from the valve, you will loose some air (about 0,5-1 bar).
+Take off the pump quickly.